 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Minnesota's statewide plan to end homelessness incorporates the state's CoCs.
-The goals of this West Central plan and the CoC align with the goals of the 5-Year Plan and the each annual plan.
-Shared goals Minnesota CoC are affordable housing, ending homelessness, preventing homelessness, and providing decent, safe, and sanitary living environments.
+Minnesota's statewide plan to end homelessness incorporates the state's CoCs.
+The goals of Continuum of Coro West Central this plan and the CoC align with the goals of the 5-Year Plan and the each annual plan.
+Shared Continuum of Care Minnesota CoC goals are affordable housing, ending homelessness, preventing homelessness, and providing decent, safe, and sanitary living environments.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Con.
-Plan for Housing Minnesota Like the City of Moorhead plan, this plan focuses on affordable housing, homelessness & Community Housing Finance , , , , , , , , , , , , , , , , , , , , Development Agency prevention, and public facility and infrastructure improvements similarly to the City's pla
+Plan for Housing Minnesota Like the City of Moorhead plan, this plan focuses on affordable housing, homelessness & Community Housing Finance prevention, and public facility and infrastructure improvements similarly to the City's plan.
+Development Agency prevention, and public facility and infrastructure improvements similarly to the city's plan.